 FOR CATS: Apply Paws & Claws once weekly or more as needed, especially before playing outside.

 For best results: Simply spray Paws & Claws into your palms and massage it into their fur.
 Don’t forget to get in between their toes, around their ears, and tail.

 Treat Your Home

-If you’ve spotted a flea or two on your pet, more adults and eggs are likely in your home.
+If you’ve spotted a flea or two on your pet, more adults and eggs are likely

 FOR INDOOR FLEA PREVENTION: Spray pet bedding and pet spaces (including carpeting and furniture) with Paws & Claws weekly, or more as needed.
 Don’t forget: applying Paws & Claws to your pets year-round is essential to prevention, too.